 Another challenge is that the District will need to address school facilities.
 The District had a 5.1 mill bond issue in the November 7, 2006 general election, which failed.
 The District qualifies for the Ohio School Facilities Commission (OSFC) Classroom Facilities Assistance Program (CFAP).
-If the bond issue was approved in November, the State would finance 69% of the cost of construction.
+The local share for facilities is 36% and the State would finance 64% of the cost of construction.